-As difficult as it may be to believe, but many think that love is dead.
-Given how high people perceive the divorce rate in the United States to be and how accessible relationships have become, thanks to the innovations of technology and the philosophical social changes as to what relationships can be, it is no wonder why many would believe that love isn’t for them.
+As difficult as it may be to believe, many think that love is dead.
+Given how high people perceive the divorce rate in the United States to be and how accessible relationships have become, thanks to the innovations of technology and the philosophical social changes as to what relationships can be, it is no wonder why many would believe that love is not for them.

 They may begin to question the motives for basic social interaction and wonder what led them to this skeptical outlook.